os2display/display-client/README.md

 Values explained:

 * apiEndpoint - The endpoint where the API can be called.
-* authenticationEndpoint - The endpoint where the screen should authenticate.
-* authenticationRefreshTokenEndpoint - The endpoint where the token can be refreshed.
 * loginCheckTimeout - How often (milliseconds) should the screen check for status when it is not logged in, and waiting for being activated in the administration.